Vyral/carlos-gutierrez/_drafts/3-tips-for-starting-your-community-beautification-project.md

 {% include youtube.html %}

+<center><em>I want to help you start your own community beautification project by sharing three key tips.</em></center>

-We’re all connected to our community.
+<br>We’re all connected to our community.
 When you buy a home, you invest in that community, and I believe that when we invest in our community, we all win.

 I love helping people write their real estate success stories, and I want to give you three tips on how to organize your own community beautification project.